 Rob Johnson UKCP Registered Psychotherapeutic Counsellor

 I am a registered Psychotherapeutic counsellor and supervisor.
 I work with individuals only, and have many years experience of both short and long term therapy.
-Through counselling we will explore any issues that are of concern for you.
+Through counselling we will explore any issues that may be of concern for you.
 These can include but are not limited to, depression, stress, anxiety, trauma, abuse (physical, sexual, emotional), addictions and addictive behaviour or problems in relationships.
 Please contact me for an initial appointment on 07722120819

 I began my training as an Integrative Counsellor in the early 2000’s.
 This was after a long career within The London fire Brigade; during which I witnessed and was exposed to numerous traumatic and stressful situations.
 Here, I began to become aware of the stress, anxiety and all those associated emotions that can come to us, when we do not acknowledge our feelings; both to others and more importantly ourselves.
 I found that it is very important for us to express our feelings; because when we do not, it can and will affect our work, relationships, mental and physical health, together with our sense of self esteem.

 My approach to therapy is integrative; which means that I have studied the three main schools of therapy (humanistic, behavioural and psychodynamic), and placed these into a model that helps facilitate change.
 I allow the client to determine the direction and depth that therapy should take.
 I help the client find his or her own inner strength and resources.
 I make no value judgments and encourage my clients to explore their own value systems to determine whether they believe a course of action is right for them.